 The newer versions of this drug, however, contain a list of other derivatives.
 It is otherwise labeled as “plant food”, “phone screen cleaner” or “jewelry cleaner”, which according to the National Institute on Drug Abuse (NIDA) has nothing to do with their real purpose.

-In North America, the term bath salt is used to refer to a set of recreational drugs.
+In North America, the term bath salt is used to refer to a set of synthetic recreational drugs.
 They were actually named as such because these substances have been sold as regular bath salts to disguise their true purpose and identity.
 They typically look white and are sold in granules or powder form that resembles Epsom salt, a type of bath salt.

 One other thing that will fool you to purchase them is the indication of the phrase “not for human consumption” on their labels.
-These words have been used by manufacturers and distributors to bypass drug prohibition laws.
+These words have been used by manufacturers and illicit distributors to bypass drug prohibition laws.

 Bath salts actually contain a substance called cathinone, in the form of either MDPV or methylone.
 However, there are cases wherein its pharmacology can be different.
 Some other products containing the same name may include substances such as pipradrol or pyrovalerone.

 Typically, the main synthetic cathinone used in its production will depend on where it was made.
 In the U.S., bath salts primarily contain MDPV.
 Meanwhile, in Europe, mephedrone is more popular.

 Bath salts are usually ingested by snorting.
 They can also be taken orally, smoked, or put into a solution and injected into veins.

 Mephedrone, one of the synthetic cathinones associated with the manufacture of bath salts, is said to be naturally found in the East African plant known as Catha edulis.
 The plant was first synthesized during the 1920s but was rediscovered by underground chemists during the first decade of the 21st century when they were then used in the production of recreational designer drugs.